 Expanding Farming Practices To Promote Healthy Ecosystems And Biodiversity

 In 2018, Carver established Shaniko Wool Company as a farm group to scale the economics of making certified United States wool widely available to apparel brands, and to expand farming practices that promote healthy ecosystems and preserve biodiversity.
 The company includes 10 United States sheep ranches, grazing more than 2.6 million acres in the West, and producing 500,000 pounds of merino wool annually.
-It supplied the wool for Team USA uniforms for the Winter Olympics in 2014, then again in 2018 and 2022.
+It supplied the wool for Team USA uniforms for the Winter Olympics in 2014, 2018, 2022, and for the 2024 Summer Olympics.

 Her unflagging commitment has brought local wool to runways around the world, and caught the attention of the British Royal Family.
 Carver and her company were featured in His Majesty at 75: The Leadership and Vision of King Charles III, a velvet-covered commemorative book detailing the causes Charles champions, including regenerative agriculture and Shaniko Wool’s role in it.
 Carver, whose flowing strawberry-blonde hair and Western style translates readily from ranch to runway, attended the King’s book launch party in London in November.